encointer/book/src/infrastructure-full-node-setup.md

 Once your chain is synced you should expect a constant data bandwidth in the order of 0.2-1.0 MB/s up and down.
 If you need to throttle that you may want to look into restricting the number of peers `--in-peers`, `--in-peers-light`, `--out-peers` .

+You should also check your networking latency with `ping telemetry.polkadot.io`.
+The result depends on your geographical location, obviously.
+If your ping time exceeds 500ms you may have networking issues.
+If you want to run a collator, latency is critical.

 ## Install dependencies

 The recommended way to setup a full node is to start with the [ansible setup](https://github.com/w3f/polkadot-validator-setup) provided